 1. Introduction and context

-How has Scotland's climate changed?
+How has Scotland's climate already changed?

-Over the last few decades Scotland has experienced a warming trend, shifting rainfall patterns, and rising sea levels:
+Over the last few decades, Scotland has experienced a warming trend, shifting rainfall patterns and rising sea levels:

 - Mean sea level around the UK has risen by approximately 1.4 mm/year from the start of the 20th century.

-How will Scotland's climate change in the future?
+How will Scotland's climate continue to change?

-The changes in climate that we are already experiencing are projected to continue and intensify:
+The changes in climate that we are already experiencing are projected to continue

-- Average temperatures will increase across all seasons
+- Average temperatures will increase across all seasons.

-- Typical summers will be warmer and drier
+- Typical summers will be warmer and drier.

-- Typical winters will be milder and wetter
+- Typical winters will be milder and wetter.

-- Intense, heavy rainfall events will increase in both winter and summer
+- Intense, heavy rainfall events will increase in both winter and summer.

-- Sea levels will rise
+- Sea levels will rise.

-- There will be reduced frost and snowfall
+- There will be reduced frost and snowfall.

-- Weather will remain variable and may become more variable
+- Weather will remain variable and may become more variable.

 1.1 Statutory framework for adaptation

 The Climate Change (Scotland) Act 2009 sets the statutory framework for Scotland to adapt to climate change.
 The legislation requires a programme of policies and proposals for climate change adaptation to be set out every five years.
-These programmes must address risks identified in the statutory UK Climate Change Risk Assessments (CCRA), which are also updated every five years, based on independent expert advice around the evidence on current and expected future climate impacts.
+These programmes must address risks identified in the statutory UK Climate Change Risk Assessment (CCRA), which is also updated every five years, based on independent expert advice around the evidence on current and expected future climate impacts.

-This is the third annual progress report on the second Scottish Climate Change Adaptation Programme since its publication in Autumn 2019.
+This is the fourth annual progress report on the second Scottish Climate Change Adaptation Programme since its publication in Autumn 2019.
 This report is published in line with Scottish Ministers duties under section 54 of the Climate Change (Scotland) Act 2009.
 Copies of previous progress reports can be found on the Scottish Government website.